 There's a natural tendency to want to trade risk for certainty.
-This is especially true if you're being represented by an overworked public defender with little time to devote to the case.
-Therein lies the source of a frequent criticism of the plea bargaining system: Some defendants, even if not actually guilty of the crime, will feel compelled to take the lighter sentence instead of asserting their constitutional right to a fair trial because they cannot afford a "top-shelf" legal defense.
+Many will long for assurance if represented by an overworked public defender with little time to devote to their case.
+Therein lies the source of one criticism of the plea bargaining system.
+Some criminal defendants may feel compelled to pick the lighter sentence instead of asserting their constitutional right to a fair trial.
+Less jail time or reduced charges may convince them to accept the deal.

 Evaluating Plea Bargain Advantages and Disadvantages

-The decision whether to accept a plea bargain is not an easy one and will depend on the specific facts of your case, your finances, your criminal history, and other factors.
+The decision of whether to accept a plea bargain is a challenging one.
+It will depend on your case's facts, finances, criminal history, and other factors.
 It also depends on what is being offered.

-Discuss a Plea Bargain with an Attorney
+Discuss a Plea Bargain With a Criminal Defense Lawyer

 Are you considering a plea bargain agreement for your criminal trial?
 You owe it to yourself to get an expert's opinion on such an important moment in your life.
 An experienced criminal defense attorney can answer all of your plea bargain questions.
 Call a private attorney today for more information on the plea bargaining process.